Our school is following DfE and national guidelines (PHE) in regards to COVID-19.

 Pay via bank transfer direct to the school account.

-Account Name: Noor Ul Islam School Fund
+Account Name: Noor Ul Islam Primary School

 Account Number: 60852813